graphics-rpi/oasis-node/README.md

     1. create in user_task: lsvo, remesh, lsvo/task, lsvo/wall, remesh/task, remesh/wall
     1. create in user_output: geometry, texture
     1. set permissions accordingly
+1. Run Oasis
+    1. start the taskmanager `cd server/bin \ run-one-constantly sh taskmangaer.sh`
+    1. start mongodb (this depends on how you installed mongo)
+    1. start the server, `cd server\ npm start`
+    1. start the client, `cd client\ npm start`
+    1. Note that you should have a sepaerate window for the server, client, and taskmanger (or use cron/pm2 or some kind of process scheduler)